 The longest running, most prestigious mime festival in the world has invited some of the planet’s best performers to come and show off their art this January.

-Luckily, the London International Mime Festival is around to sing their praises and toot their own trumpets for them, and it’s very slowly rolling its (invisible) wagon into town for the 44th edition of the annual festival this very month.
+Luckily, the London International Mime Festival is around to sing their praises and toot their own trumpets for them, and it’s very slowly rolling its (invisible) wagon into town for the 47th edition of the annual festival at the start of next year.

 Taking place at venues scattered across London, it’s an eclectic mix of eccentric, athletic, jaw-dropping, intimate and generally excellent performances plucked from the vast range of disciplines that come under the ‘mime’ umbrella.
-Featuring performers from around the globe, expect everything from large scale productions by award winning troupes, to intimate puppetry on a boat – or, more specifically, expect:
+Featuring performers from around the globe, expect everything from large scale productions by award winning troupes, to puppet execution squads.
+They include:

 Apparently it all comes down to thinking inside the box.